SVarM: Linear Support Varifold Machines for Classification and Regression on Geometric Data: Conclusion and future perspectives

 In this work, we propose a learning framework on datasets of curves, surfaces and shape graphs that leverages the (nonlinear) embedding of shapes into varifold space.
 We focus on this particular measure space as it provides a parameterization-invariant representation of embedded shapes, making the model particularly well-suited for geometric datasets.
 Analogous to support vector machines—but in the infinite-dimensional setting of varifolds—the SVarM model then learns affine forms $\mu \mapsto \langle \mu,h\rangle + \beta$ to solve regression and classification problems involving 3D geometric data, by approximating a test function $h\in C_0(\R^n\times S^{n-1},\R)$ and bias $\beta$.
 We derive some theoretical guarantees on SVarM's capacity to approximate arbitrary affine forms, identify conditions under which sets of varifolds or embedded shapes can be linearly separated, and establish stability results for the model.
 In addition, we present a series of numerical experiments demonstrating the model’s effectiveness in both regression and classification tasks across various geometric datasets.
 These experiments highlight the model's computational efficiency and its robustness to imaging noise, including missing faces and sampling changes.
 The results also showcase the fact that SVar can achieve comparable (and in some cases superior) accuracy to geometric deep learning models but with an overall much smaller number of trainable parameters, making it in line with recent efforts towards developing lightweight deep learning architectures \cite{liu2024lightweight}.
-Lastly, although the present work was focused on objects such as curves and surfaces, the versatility of the varifold representation makes it possible, in principle, to extend SVarM to other types of geometric data structures, with two cases of interest being high-angular resolution diffusion images \cite{tuch2002high} and spatial transcriptomics data \cite{stouffer2024cross} as these naturally fit the varifold setting.